Account Management

 - Check date range covers the period with activity

-- Ensure leads are properly linked to account
+- Ensure leads are properly linked to the account

 - Confirm events were successfully ingested